fscorrupt/awesome-stars/README.md

 - [BobHasNoSoul/jellyfin-featured](https://github.com/BobHasNoSoul/jellyfin-featured) - add a featured content bar to the top of the jellyfin homepage with very little setup required.. you can also add custom lists for specific seasons etc.
 - [10mfox/Gethomepage-Tautulli-Custom-Api](https://github.com/10mfox/Gethomepage-Tautulli-Custom-Api) -
+- [Xoconoch/spotizerr](https://github.com/Xoconoch/spotizerr) - Spotify music downloader with a lossless twist, based on the deezspot library
 - [DumbWareio/DumbPad](https://github.com/DumbWareio/DumbPad) - A Dumb Pad
 - [Sanjeet990/Astroluma](https://github.com/Sanjeet990/Astroluma) - Astroluma is a feature-rich, user-friendly dashboard designed to help you manage multiple aspects of your daily tasks and services.
 - [custom-cards/upcoming-media-card](https://github.com/custom-cards/upcoming-media-card) - 📺 A card to display upcoming episodes and movies from services like: Plex, Kodi, Radarr, Sonarr, and Trakt.